 The American Board of Plastic Surgery and American Board of Otolaryngology-Head and Neck Surgery (and its subspecialty board the American Board of Facial Plastic and Reconstructive Surgery) are responsible for maintaining high standards and safety criteria for their members performing plastic surgery on the entire body and face respectively.

-Understand your physicians credentials: there are hundreds of “named” cosmetic surgery academies and societies but only surgeons truly credentialed by American Board of Plastic Surgery and/or American Board of Otolaryngology-Head and Neck Surgery (and its sub-specialty board American Board of Facial Plastic and Reconstructive Surgery) are board certified to perform your plastic surgery procedures.
-Some plastic surgeons also enter aspects of the field through board certified training in other specialties, including ophthalmology and dermatology.
+Understand your physician’s credentials: there are hundreds of “named” cosmetic surgery academies and societies but only surgeons truly credentialed by the American Board of Plastic Surgery and/or American Board of Otolaryngology-Head and Neck Surgery (and its sub-specialty board American Board of Facial Plastic and Reconstructive Surgery) are board-certified to perform your plastic surgery procedures.
+Some plastic surgeons also enter aspects of the field through board-certified training in other specialties, including ophthalmology and dermatology.

 Only the ABPS and ASPS recommend that your surgeon be certified only by them.
 If you are seeking plastic surgery on your body then your surgeon should be certified by them.
 However, if you are seeking facial plastic surgery, your surgeon can be certified by the ABPS or the ABO/ABFPRS.

 Just because your surgeon is board certified it does not guarantee a safe and successful outcome.
 However, board certification is the most basic and minimal criteria to start evaluating your surgeon.
 The rest depends on training, skill, experience, judgment, talent, and ethics, among other qualities.

 At ADVANCED, we want you to advocate for your best Facial Health and Beauty by choosing the best physician for you.